quantmind/pulsar-queue/README.rst

 GREEN_IO
 ----------

-The green IO mode is associated with tasks that runs on a child greenlet.
+The green IO mode is associated with tasks that runs on child greenlets.
 This can be useful when using applications which use the greenlet_ library for implicit asynchronous behaviour.